Cigna Health Insurance Review (2026)

 Cigna's plans come in two network types:

 • HMO: You'll need to choose a primary care physician and get referrals for specialists.
-HMO plans require you to stay within Cigna's network for coverage, except in emergencies.
+Coverage is limited to Cigna's network, except in emergencies.

 mglogo icon